 A shameless word nerd, Sarah has been called an L.A.
 Gal (Language Arts Girl) due to her passion for words ever since she could hold a pencil.
-Nearly 150 of her works (stories, poems, and articles) have appeared in various publications (books, magazines, and newspapers).
+Over 150 of her works (stories, essays, poems, and articles) have appeared in various publications (books, magazines, and newspapers).
 She loves playing classical piano and believes figure skating is the closest thing to flying (yes, it’s a sport!), though roller skates will suffice when ice isn’t an option.
 She can be found surrounded by books with an open notebook, pen in hand.
 Sarah Natale, literally translated, means the Princess of Christmas.